gchq/stroom-docs/content/en/docs/install-guide/configuration/configuring-stroom-log-sender.md

 > **Last Updated:** 2021-06-14

 Stroom log sender is a docker image used for sending application logs to stroom.
-It is essentially just a combination of the [send_to_stroom.sh (external link)](https://github.com/gchq/stroom-clients/tree/master/bash) script and a set of crontab entries to call the script at intervals.
+It is essentially just a combination of the {{< external-link "send_to_stroom.sh" "https://github.com/gchq/stroom-clients/tree/master/bash" >}} script and a set of crontab entries to call the script at intervals.

 ## Deploying without Docker